svnm/css-module-npm-boilerplate/README.md

 ## Usage

-this is just a simple example css module for button styling.

 `import fancyButton from 'css-module-npm-boilerplate'`

-Then add the following classes to use the styles... the fancy button css module just has a `.button` and a color style `.blue`, `.green` or `.red`.
-The colors use
+Then add the following classes to use the styles...

+The fancy button css module has a `.button` and a color style `.blue`, `.green` or `.red`.

 **css modules**